SmithsonianWorkshops/HydraResources/bio_regex.md

 # Regular Expressions for Biologists

-Initial draft: 2020-09-21

 ## About this training

 ### Objectives of this lesson

+- Describe what regular expressions are
-- ...how regular expressions can be used with your work
+- Examples of how regular expressions can be used with your work
-- ...learn syntax to build regular expressions
+- Syntax to build regular expressions
-- ...resources to learn more
+- Resources to learn more

-### Part one of two
+### Today is part one of two

 This is one of two part series.
-In this part we are focusing on the syntax of regular expressions without regard to specific applications and implementations of Regular Expression.
+In this part we are focusing on the syntax of regular expressions with a few examples of their use in specific applications.
-In the next part we will be using regular expressions in two common command line tools: `sed` and `grep`
+If you want to take your regular expression skills further, in the next part (not yet developed) we will be using regular expressions in two common command line tools: `sed` and `grep`

 ## What are Regular expressions?

 - Regular expressions (or **regex**) is a way to make powerful search patterns.
 Unlike a standard 'find and replace' that only finds exact matches, you can use regexes to find a range of matches that fit the pattern you create.
-- It's best to think of regular expressions like a programming language, there is defined syntax and operations that we'll be learning today to build your patterns.
+- It's best to think of regular expressions like a programming language.
+We'll be learning the syntax and operations that to build your patterns.
 - We will be using the website [regex101.com](https://regex101.com) to learn regular expressions
-  - Allows you test regular expressions show what text matches
+  - Allows you test regular expressions and shows what text matches
   - Gives visual indicators of how characters in your pattern are being interpreted
   - Has an integrated reference
 - Regular expressions syntax varies with different implementations.
-We will be learning Perl style regex (or PCRE: Perl Compatible Regular Expressions.)
+We will be learning Perl style regex (or PCRE: Perl Compatible Regular Expressions)
   - Perl regex syntax is a very common implementation
-  - For implementations that are different, Perl regex is similar enough that you can use what you learn from this style in other types of regular expressions.
+  - For implementations that are different, Perl regex is similar enough that you can use what you learn from this style in other types of regular expressions

 ## How can you use regular expressions in your work?